luised94/lab_utils/next_generation_sequencing/NGS_Manual.md

 - **Notes**: Follows the usual pattern for most of my slurm scripts.
 Slurm header, create directories, echo information to log file for inspection, create array, index array using TASK_ID variable, perform command on selected element of array, echo more info to log file.

 ### 002_controlData
+Scripts to download control data that will be used to compare to my samples.

 #### 001_downloadEatonData.sh
 - **Purpose**: Download data from Eaton 2010 paper.
 - **Input**: directory to download files to.